-CAR ACCIDENT LAWYERS – TEXTING WHILE DRIVING ILLEGAL
+CAR ACCIDENT INJURY ATTORNEYS – TEXTING WHILE DRIVING ILLEGAL

 Subdivision 1.
 Definition.
 For purposes of this section, “electronic message” means a self-contained piece of digital communication that is designed or intended to be transmitted between physical devices.
 An electronic message includes, but is not limited to, e-mail, a text message, an instant message, a command or request to access a World Wide Web page, or other data that uses a commonly recognized electronic communications protocol.
 An electronic message does not include voice or other data transmitted as a result of making a phone call, or data transmitted automatically by a wireless communications device without direct initiation by a person.